(Para ver esta misma información en español / To see this same information in Spanish: pinche aquí / click here).

-To find the details of your nearest health centre in the Canary Islands, (the islands of Tenerife, El Hierro, La Palma, La Gomera, Gran Canaria, Lanzarote, Fuerteventura), you have two online ways to search.
+To find the details of your closest health centre in the Canary Islands (the islands of Tenerife, El Hierro, La Palma, La Gomera, Gran Canaria, Lanzarote, Fuerteventura), you have two ways to search online.

-Click on the following link to a searchable database provided by the Canary Islands regional government.
+Click on the following link to search a database provided by the Canary Islands regional government.

-Or many places also have neighbourhood or village local centres instead with more limited opening times and services (start with CL: centro local).
-To find one of these (as there may be one closer to you than a CS), enter “Consultorios de Atención Primaria” instead.
-Sometimes they start with the letters CP instead.
+Or many places also have local centres in neighborhoods or villages with more limited hours and services (names start with CL: centro local).
+To find one of these, (as there may be one closer to you than a CS), choose “Consultorios de Atención Primaria” from the list.
+Sometimes they begin with the letters CP.

-You do not need to fill in the second field (Selecionne el tipo de oferta sanitaria)
+There is no need to fill in the second field (“Selecione el tipo de oferta sanitaria”).

-A list will come up with contact details.
-If you click on “Ver situación” next to each centre, Google Maps opens up.
+A list with contact details will appear.
+If you click “Ver situación” next to each centre, Google Maps opens.

-Otherwise on the following link you can go to an interactive map with all centres marked on.
-Look for CS for Centro de Salud (health centres) or CL for Centros Locales (local centres also sometimes known as Consultorios Primarios -CP).
-On the map you can also see hospitals (H), after hours emergency primary healthcare centres (U) and other options.
+Otherwise, in the following link you can access an interactive map with all the centres marked.
+Search for CS for Centro de Salud (health centres) or CL for Centros Lcoales (local centres, also known as Primary Clinics -CP).
+You can also see hospitals (H), after-hours primary health care centres (U), and other options on the map.

-If you are unsure whether you are entitled to public health care or how to register, click here
+If you are not sure if you are entitled to public healthcare or how to register, click here.

-You can normally only first register for healthcare on the Canaries via the larger Centros de Salud (CS) (health centres) closest to where you live.
-A Centro Local (CL) (local centre) is a more localised surgery and has shorter opening times; these are for routine doctors appointments for people who are already registered in the system.
+Normally, you can only first register for medical care in the Canary Islands through the largest Health Centres (CS) closest to where you live.
+A Centro Local (CL) (local centre) is a more localised surgery and has shorter opening times; These are for routine medical appointments for people who are already registered in the system.

-A note on interpreting or translation into English during your visit: There is no automatic interpretation service available in English in the Canaries.
-Most health centres have English- speaking staff, especially in areas with more foreign residents.
-In areas with few foreign residents, it is advisable to make a first visit with a Spanish speaker and ask for the availability of English-speaking doctors.
-Staff will always do their best to help in either case.
-Click on this link to see more information on this subject, including a link to search for voluntary organisations in your area that may be able to help by accompanying you to a medical visit.
+A note about interpreting or translating into English during your visit: There is no automatic interpretation service available in English in the Canary Islands.
+Most health centres have English speaking staff, especially in areas with more foreign residents.
+In areas with few foreign residents, it is advisable to make a first visit with a Spanish speaker and ask about the availability of English-speaking doctors.
+The staff will always do their best to help in any case.
+Click this link to see more information on this topic, including a link to find voluntary organisations in your area that may help you by accompanying you to a medical visit.